-Storyboarding for Features, TV, and Games
+Storyboarding for Features, TV, and Games DGMD348 - 2 credits

 Storyboarding is practiced as a tool for planning and making informed changes in digital work for film, games, and television.
 Students learn the basics of storyboarding and its importance as a tool of visualization.
 Students create characters, settings, and sequences to communicate clearly the vision of their projects.